 So in this video, we’re not only using the natural sourdough starter to add depth of flavor to the brown bread recipe, but it is also better suited for the task of leavening, as compared to its commercial counterpart, because of the added acidity derived from the coffee, balsamic vinegar and molasses.

 Methods and Terminology

-If you are unfamiliar with the methods and terminology used in this recipe, please review the following audio lectures and videos tutorials before attempting.
-Once you understand the core curriculum linked below, this bread recipe and future ones will be much more achievable.
+If you are unfamiliar with the methods and terminology used in this recipe, please review the podcasts and videos listed in the related section below.

 Alternatives To Using A Poolish Starter

 This recipe benefits from the use of a sourdough starter because the natural yeast is much more resilient to acidic bread doughs (created in this recipe by the addition of vinegar, molasses and coffee).
 If you really don't want to use a poolish starter, mix the sponge ingredients together the night before as instructed in step one above, but add an extra 50g of bread flour and 50g of water along with 4g of instant or active dry yeast.
 Allow to ferment overnight and continue recipe as instructed.